Rupert Thomson: Return to London (2010)

 In 2010 the financial crash forced Thomson and his family to return to London.
 Three years later, in 2013, David Bowie selected The Insult as one of his 100 Must-Read Books of All Time.
 Thomson has stated that being chosen by Bowie felt like an affirmation: I'm not a writer who has had much luck with prizes, but as Lionel Shriver said to me the other day, when we were talking about not being celebrated: "That Bowie accolade, though.
 No one can take that away from you."
 She paused.
 "You can take that to your grave."That year, Thomson's ninth novel, Secrecy, received overwhelmingly positive reviews.
 Boyd Tonkin, in the Independent, wrote: "Thomson has merged the pulse and pace of a thumping narrative heartbeat with an eerie and visionary gift for mystery, puzzle, and surprise…Scene after scene trembles with breath-stopping tension on the edge of bliss or dread", while Stephanie Merritt called Thomson "a writer of exceptional skill, though his work has perhaps not been as widely celebrated as it deserves" and added "his finest novel to date: exquisitely crafted, and with the power to possess and unsettle the reader in equal measure".

 Thomson's next novel, Katherine Carlyle (2015), was feted by writers and artists as diverse as Jonathan Lethem, Lionel Shriver, Samantha Morton, Richard Flanagan, Deborah Moggach, Anne Enright, James Salter, and KT Tunstall.
 "Katherine Carlyle is the strongest and most original novel I have read in a long time," Philip Pullman wrote.
 "It's a masterpiece."

 In 2016, Thomson's short story, "To William Burroughs, from His Wife", was shortlisted for the Costa Short Story of the Year Award.

-Katherine Carlyle was followed by Never Anyone but You (2018) and NVK (2019), which Thomson published under the pseudonym Temple Drake.
+Katherine Carlyle was followed by Never Anyone but You (2018), about the lives of Claude Cahun and Marcel Moore.
+It was described by Sarah Waters as “a novel of tremendous beauty…an astonishing accomplishment”, and by Monica Ali as “nail-bitingly tense and unbearably moving”.
+The novel was a Best Books of the Year choice in the Guardian, the Observer, and the Sydney Morning Herald, and was shortlisted for the American Library of Paris Book Award.